High-contrast double Bragg interferometry via detuning control: Supplementary Material

 \section{Supplementary Material}

-The online Supplementary Material contains two sections. \textbf{Sec.~S1} provides a detailed derivation of the unitary transformation from the laboratory-frame DBD Hamiltonian (Eq.~\eqref{Eq: H_lab}) to the twin-lattice center-of-mass frame (Eq.~\eqref{Eq: H_lattice}). \textbf{Sec.~S2} defines the beam-splitter and mirror pulse efficiencies, evaluates their robustness under experimental imperfections, and outlines the cost function used in the OCT optimization.
+The online Supplementary Material contains three sections. \textbf{Sec.~S1} provides a detailed derivation of tri-frequency DBD Hamiltonian (Eq.~\eqref{Eq: H_lab}) in the laboratory frame. \textbf{Sec.~S2} provides a detailed derivation of the unitary transformation from the laboratory-frame DBD Hamiltonian (Eq.~\eqref{Eq: H_lab}) to the twin-lattice center-of-mass frame (Eq.~\eqref{Eq: H_lattice}). \textbf{Sec.~S3} defines the beam-splitter and mirror pulse efficiencies, evaluates their robustness under experimental imperfections, and outlines the cost function used in the OCT optimization.